envico801/clean-code-javascript/anki/RCCJ - Clean code javascript - ryan mcdermott/Part I - Fundamentals/Chapter 2 - Functions/11 - Should functions operate at only one level.md

 ### Should functions operate at only one level of abstraction?

-Each function should work at a single level of abstraction.
-This means all operations within the function should be at a similar conceptual level, making the code easier to understand and maintain.

-**Bad:**
+What makes this code difficult to understand and maintain?

 ```javascript
 function parseBetterJSAlternative(code) {